-Chris Desjardins is a bioinformatics scientist working in the Genome Sequencing and Analysis Program at the Broad Institute.
-In this role, he works with external collaborators and internal project scientists to analyze data from large-scale efforts to sequence the genomes of various organisms.
-He also assists in writing and publishing results of these projects.
+Chris Desjardins is a computational biologist working in the Genome Sequencing and Analysis Program at the Broad Institute of MIT and Harvard.
+In this role, he works with external collaborators and internal research scientists to analyze data from large-scale efforts to sequence the genomes and transcriptomes of pathogenic organisms.

 His projects cover a wide range of microorganisms, including fungi, filarial nematodes, and bacteria, and he is currently focused on using genomic and transcriptomic data to better understand the genetic basis of virulence and antibiotic resistance.
 Additionally, Desjardins develops bioinformatics software pipelines, with a particular emphasis on functional genomics and evolution, to enable high-throughput computational analysis of these large data sets.
 Recently, Desjardins has begun working with the Broad Technology Labs to develop pipelines for analysis of transcriptional data from single cells.